An information guide on what to do after someone has died in hospital

 The coroner

-The post mortem examination will usually take place within a week of the death at the Coroner’s Mortuary in Flax Bourton.
+The post-mortem usually takes place within a short time of the death, at the coroner’s mortuary in Flax Bourton.

-The Coroner’s Office will take over responsibility from the Patient Affairs Office and will be responsible for keeping you informed of what is happening and guiding you in the next steps that you should take.
+The Coroner’s Office will take over from the Patient Affairs Office and Medical Examiner Office.
+They will keep you informed of what is happening and guide you in the next steps that you should take.

 The coroner does not require the consent of any other person for this to take place.
-Funeral directors should be advised about the post mortem and are usually happy to proceed with funeral arrangements.
+Funeral directors are familiar with post-mortems and are usually happy to go ahead with funeral arrangements.

-You will be informed by the Coroner’s Office when they have sent paperwork to the Register Office so that you can make an appointment to register the death.
+The Coroner’s Office will tell you when they have sent paperwork to the Register Office.
+You can then make an appointment to register the death.

 Coroner’s inquest